Program fees for arrivals between 1st January and 31st December 2018

 We do not accept applications simply asking us what research you should do.

 ALERT will prioritize placements for any study that provides an independent review of our existing programs or that adds to the effectiveness of those programs.
 Priority will also be given to new and/or applied research.
+Please note that you may be onsite at the same time as other Facilitated Research students.

 It is important to note that the success of each study is largely dependent on the individual undertaking the study.
 Comprehensive consideration of your research concept and planning before arriving at your study site is the most important element to a successful project.